hamo123/myportfolio/README.md

 This project contains two projects, testproj & testprojAPI. testproj contains the UI which uses REACT & testProjAPI contains the API which uses ASP.NET 5.0.
 To run the project both projects must be running at the same time.

+Prerequisites

+You'll need .NET 5.0 installed to run the project. (https://dotnet.microsoft.com/download/dotnet/5.0).

+If you are missing any of the NPM packages for the UI, open up a command prompt, point it to "ClientApp" and run npm install and then re-build the project.

 Setup

 To run the project get the latest from GitHub and update / create your database via powershell.
 If you want to add some data, run datasetup.sql under testprojapiDAL -> SQL.
 There